meilisearch/documentation/create/how_to/gcp.md

 ![Wait for the image to finish importing](/gcp/03.import-image.png)

-### 2. Create a new GCP compute engine instance from the imported image
+### 2. Create a new GCP Compute Engine instance from the imported image

 - Open the tab `Images` and click on the name of the image that you just imported, and click on the `[+] Create instance` button.